prime31/ImGuiGL-Renderer/README.md

 // at this point, run your normal game loop and do any ImGui calls that you need

-// finally, make the glContext active (only required when you are using multiple SDL windows), perform your rendering then render the ImGui data
+// finally, perform your games rendering then render the ImGui data renderer.Render();
-SDL_GL_MakeCurrent(window, glContext);
-renderer.Render();

 SDL_GL_SwapWindow(window);